The Art of Abhyanga: Ayurvedic Self-Massage

 3. Spend time on joints, moving in circular motion to nourish them.

 4. Massage for approximately 20 minutes.
-Even 5 minutes makes a difference.
+As little as 5 minutes makes a difference.

 TIP: Invest in a set of abhyanga clothes that you don't mind being oily.